 Human resources departments usually maintain employee records through centralized HR systems.
 However, department managers often track team performance, skills, or certifications using their own spreadsheets or unofficial tools.

 This fragmented approach makes it difficult to obtain a complete view of workforce capabilities.
-When organizations attempt to plan promotions, training programs, or succession strategies, critical employee data may be scattered across different systems.
+When companies attempt to plan promotions, training programs, or succession strategies, critical employee data may be scattered across different systems.

 Common Causes of Data Silos